By Dr. Cat Baker, PhD, BCBA-D

 What is ABA?

 Applied Behavior Analysis (or ABA Therapy) is quite simply the study of behavior.
-Defined in this way, “behavior” includes everything that someone does, from sleeping to reading to communicating with peers.
+Defined in this way, “behavior” includes everything that someone does; from sleeping, to reading, to communicating with peers.
 Behavior Analysis is not just the study of problem behaviors.
-Instead, it also encompasses the study of the actions and interactions that we want others to engage in.
-Essentially, it’s the study of how learning behaviors, of any kind or sort, takes place.
+It also encompasses the study of the actions and interactions that we as practitioners want others to engage in.
+Essentially, it’s the study of how learning behaviors, of any kind or sort, take place.

-An ABA approach is applied here at Florida Children’s Institute (FCI) via individualized programs which are custom tailored to meet the needs of each child exactly where they are.
-The work begins by building a better understanding of a individual’s behaviors and needs through one-to-one interactions with the child, and through feedback provided by parents, caregivers, doctors, and teachers.
-Next, we’re ready to begin preparing, and working through a highly individualized plan with the child, the school, and the family.
+An ABA approach is applied via individualized programs which are custom-tailored to meet the needs of each child exactly where they are.
+The work begins by building a better understanding of an individual’s behaviors and needs through one-to-one interactions with the child, and through feedback provided by parents, caregivers, doctors, and teachers.
+Next, we’re ready to begin preparing, and working through, a highly-individualized plan with the child, the school, and the family.

-Behavior Analysis is simply the study of human behavior – why humans do what they do and how they learn new skills.
-We can help children to adjust their actions and interactions through better understanding the nature and root of the adaptive skills and unwanted behaviors they’re currently exhibiting.
-Then, we can put a highly personalized and individualized plan into place, and make adjustments along the way, in order to guide real change and real progress.
+To summarize, Behavior Analysis is the study of human behavior – why humans do what they do and how they learn new skills.
+We can help children adjust their actions and interactions through better understanding.
+We look at the nature and root of their adaptive skills and unwanted behaviors they’re currently exhibiting.
+Then, we can put a highly personalized and individualized plan into place, and make adjustments along the way in order to guide real change and real progress.

 Who can benefit from ABA?

-There are a lot of misunderstandings out there about how behavioral problems manifest in children, and about how diagnosis can help to parse this information out.
+There are a lot of misunderstandings about how behavioral problems manifest in children, and about how a diagnosis can help to parse this information out.
 There was scientific research in the late 80s that showed that ABA could make significant progress for kids with autism.
-So, when you google the term, the vast majority of the information that’s revealed relates to how the therapy works for kids on the Autism Spectrum.
+So, when you google the term, the vast majority of the information that’s revealed relates to how the therapy works for kids on the autism spectrum.
 However, ABA can be beneficial for just about everyone.

 At FCI, we work with children with all kinds of different learning and behavioral challenges through an ABA approach.
-The process can help ease struggles associated with ADHD, anxiety, or depression, for example.
-Really, anyone and everyone can benefit from this work, even if they have never received a diagnosis.
+An ABA approach can help ease struggles associated with ADHD, anxiety, or depression.
+Really, anyone and everyone can benefit from this work, even if they’ve never received a diagnosis.

-It should also be noted that Behavior Analysis isn’t just limited to children.
-There is a whole branch of the field called Organizational Behavior Management that is focused on business and employment.
+It should also be noted that Behavior Analysis is not just limited to children.
+There’s a whole branch of ABA called Organizational Behavior Management that is focused on business and employment.
 This work allows organizations to determine how to bring out the best in their employees and how to maximize the working environment.
-It’s a form of Applied Behavior Analysis, and many businesses utilize it to help their workers and their company to thrive.
+Another branch of ABA is focused on the elderly population.

 Let’s take a closer look at three important points about ABA in an effort to dispel some myths and get to the facts.

-A good ABA treatment plan is unique and individualized.
-There is no one-size-fits-all approach in Applied Behavior Analysis or therapy.
-It’s much more complex and personalized than that.
+Remember, a good ABA treatment plan is unique and individualized.
+There is no one-size-fits-all approach in Applied Behavior Analysis or therapy, it’s much more complex and personalized than that!

-ABA is about helping children to adjust their behaviors in ways that serve them better in the long run.
+At it’s core, ABA is about helping children to adjust their behaviors in ways that serve them better in the long run.
 This work helps children to be happier and more successful because it addresses their specific and precise needs.
-The successes tend to build on themselves as kids gain first hand experience with the benefits of making changes.
+The successes tend to build on themselves as kids gain the first-hand experience with the benefits of making changes.
 Ultimately, they are able to live life more effectively, happily, and with more confidence in their skills than where they started!